top of page

 Golden Gate Park , San Francisco, CA, USA

-Join us for a stroll through Golden Gate Park and learn about the trees, flowers, and forces of personality that created it.
-We'll identify summer edibles like rose geraniums, black currants and redwood tips as we go.
+Join us for a stroll through Golden Gate Park and learn about the trees, flowers, and visions and forces of personality that created it.
+We'll identify spring edibles like miner's lettuce, elderflowers, and redwood tips as we go.
 After our walk ,there will be wild food bites.

 Sausalito